latest nhpb_banner 1__compressed2

 Employment and job programs are provided in Alabama by Senior Community Service Employment Program.
 Those with poor employment prospects and who are at least 55 years old may be able to be placed into a part time job.
 The United States Department of Labor and the Older Americans Act provided grants for this jobs program.

-Locations of Alabama Area Agency on Aging offices near you
+List of Alabama Area Agency on Aging office

 By Jon McNamara